 1) Regular class attendance and participation and completion of required readings, homework, and in-class assignments and activities.
 Roll call will be taken at every class period.
 More than two unexcused class absences will result in a failing grade.
 Excused absences based on medical or family emergencies must be accompanied by a doctor's note, a funeral listing, or some other documentation.
-A person who does not attend 10 out of 15 classes will fail regardless of whether he/she had excused absences.
+A person who does not attend 11 out of 15 classes will fail regardless of whether he/she had excused absences.
 Failing to act as a responsible student via engaging in such behaviors as consistent tardiness, walking out of class, chatting with neighbors while others are lecturing, texting, listening to music, sewing or knitting, and doing work for other courses can also be grounds for failure.
 HUNTING SEASON, PERSONAL OR FAMILY VACATIONS, JOB OVERTIME HOURS, FORGETTING TO SET YOUR ALARM, AND CAR TROUBLE DO NOT CONSTITUTE DIRE EMERGENCIES and are not eligible for excused absences.

-- 2) Completion of at least 4 out of 6 guest speaker reflection forms (form is on D2L). - 3) Completion of a well-organized, thoughtful career exploration/development portfolio.
+- 2) Completion of at least 5 out of 7 guest speaker reflection forms (form is on D2L). - 3) Completion of a well-organized, thoughtful career exploration/development portfolio.
 More information on the portfolio is provided later in the syllabus.
-Portfolio contents will be completed over the course of the semester, culminating in a synthesis paper which will be e-mailed during or prior to the final exam period (the portfolio itself will not be turned in, only the synthesis paper).
+Portfolio contents will be completed over the course of the semester, culminating in a synthesis paper which will be e-mailed during or prior to the final exam period (you will not turn in the portfolio, as that is meant to be a resource for you to keep for the future).
 Papers will be accepted early, however, no late papers will be accepted unless there is a documented emergency.